TejalPatted/Information-Visualization/Bar chart using scale/readme.md

-The index.html file creates scatter plot, bar chart and slope graph for time series data.
+This folder contains files that creates scatter plot, bar chart and slope graph using D3.js.

 ## Screenshots
 The below visualizations show the electricity consumption for 10 countries in 2014 Data from UN Data website is used.
 [UN Data](http://data.un.org/Data.aspx?d=EDATA&f=cmID%3aEL%3btrID%3a1231)